 When I lived in San Francisco, I often found myself with a hankering to get a bit of upper-body exercise on weekends by doing pull-ups.
 I didn't live particularly close to the gym where I had a membership, though, and I felt dumb paying five bucks to stop in at the Buchanan YMCA.
 (The Koret Center at USF is a decent option if you live near the area, although their prices seem to be going up.)
 As such, I kept an eye out for horizontal bars in the seven-to-nine-feet-off-the-ground range that looked like they could support my weight.
 If you live in San Francisco and have a similar mindset (and even if you're a bicep-obsessed chin-up enthusiast or a kipping-crazed Crossfitter), I hope that you find this list helpful.

-The Castro, the Mission, and SoMa seem to be surprisingly underserved in the pull-up bar department, but there are plenty of options if you're in the Western Addition, the Richmond, or especially the Marina.
+Some areas like the Castro and SoMa seem to be surprisingly underserved in the pull-up bar department, but there are plenty of options if you're in the Western Addition, the Richmond, or especially the Marina.
 And if you've found any other good spots that are open to the public, let me know!